sssoju/fCC/README.md

 ## Summary
 This respository is for every project I have completed on freeCodeCamp.
 It is structured by certification/course folder and the projects for each course are contained within.
 Projects required by fCC for each respective certification are italicized.
+Projects that have been completed are marked with "✅".

 ## Table of Contents
 * Responsive Web Design Certification